chase-seibert/blog/_drafts/what-i-learned-last-job.md

 Finally, here are some smaller, more tactical items I will take with me going forward.

-- The biggest reason projects fail is lack of alignment with upper management.
+- The biggest reason projects fail is **lack of alignment** with upper management.
 You need to continuously realign.
 - Treat performance reviews as a year-round job.
-You should have a living draft of reviews for all your direct reports and regularly talk about the feedback with them.
+You should have a **living draft of reviews** for all your direct reports and regularly talk about the feedback with them.
 This is especially important if layoffs occur unexpectedly: you don't want to add to the surprises.
-- Be flexible about team composition.
+- **Be flexible** about team composition.
 You don’t have to create the ideal team right away, especially if there isn't alignment with leadership.
-- In the face of ambiguity, a bias toward action should be tempered somewhat with seeking first to understand.
+- In the face of ambiguity, a bias toward action should be tempered somewhat with **seeking first to understand**.
-- If you can’t sit down for a one-on-one with a high-level stakeholder, at least try to put yourself in their shoes.
+- If you can’t sit down for a one-on-one with a high-level stakeholder, at least **try to put yourself in their shoes**.
-- Set expectations of confidentiality around personnel moves.
+- Set expectations of **confidentiality** around personnel moves.
 Specifically when moving people between teams and when people are leaving the company, make sure anyone who does know ahead of time keeps it under their hat.
-- Be careful about executing a succession plan for yourself without knowing what your next role will be.
+- Be careful about executing a **succession plan** for yourself without knowing what your next role will be.
 Always do the right thing for the company, but you may be moved quickly into a new role that you’re not as excited about.
 - Identifying a problem is not enough.
-You also need to propose a solution.
+You also need to **propose a solution**.
 Otherwise, it’s just complaining.
 - Think about who to CC on email outside your direct group.
 Any email that you send above your boss in the reporting chain should also include them.

+## Conclusion

+What I really learned was that in a management role, you need to think a lot more about the big picture.
+You need to think about not just the business fundamentals, but also the the highest level stakeholders.